 1 tele lens (zoom or fixed): this will be your main lens for wildlife photography and you will need something that goes at least up to 400 mm.

 1 wide angle lens + UV filter: should you go in open areas with great landscapes.
-Documenting the habitat of the wildlife will make your story more interesting
+Documenting wildlife habitats will make your story more interesting

 1 air blower for cleaning your sensor